greenelab/xswap-manuscript/manuscript.md

 We compared the permutation-based prior with two additional features: a scaled product of source and target degree (scaled to the range [0, 1]) and our analytical approximation of the edge prior.
 We used 20 biomedical networks from the Hetionet heterogeneous network [@O21tn8vf] that had at least 2000 edges for the first two tasks.
 In the first task, we computed the degree-based prediction features (edge prior, scaled degree product, and analytical prior approximation), and predicted the original edges in the network.
-We used node pairs that lacked edge in the original network as negative examples and those with an edge as positive examples.
+We used node pairs that lacked an edge in the original network as negative examples and those with an edge as positive examples.
 To assess the methods' predictive performances, we computed the area under the receiver operating characteristic (AUROC) curve for all three features.
-In the second task, we sampled 70% of edges from each of the networks, computed features on the sampled network, then attempted to predict held-out edges.
+In the second task, we sampled 70% of edges from each of the networks, computed features on the sampled network, then predicted held-out edges.
 For this task, negative examples were node pairs in which an edge did not exist in either original or sampled network, while positive samples were those node pairs without an edge in the sampled network but with an edge in the original network.

 The third task evaluated the ability of the edge prior to generalize to new degree distributions.